Antônio de Sampaio

-Antônio de Sampaio was a Brazilian Brigadier General and war hero, considered to be one of the finest generals during the 19th century.
+Antônio de Sampaio (1810-1866) was a Brazilian brigadier general and war hero, considered to be one of the finest generals during the 19th century.
 He participated in many rebellions and wars during his service but died from three wounds during the Battle of Tuyutí of the Paraguayan War.
 He was given the title of Patrono da Arma de Infantaria for his service within the Brazilian infantry.

-Early Military Career and Descendants
+Early military career and descendants

 Antônio was born on "Fazenda Vitor" in Tamboril, 288 kilometers from Fortaleza.
 He was the son of Antônio Ferreira de Sampaio, who was a blacksmith and Antônia Xavier de Araújo.
 He had a normal youth like any young man from the countryside at the harshness of the northeastern backlands.
-At the age of 20, on July 17, 1830, he enlisted as a volunteer in the ranks of the then 22nd Battalion of Hunters, based in the Fortress of Nossa Senhora de Assunção, commissioned as an Ensign on May 20, 1839 and being confirmed on September 2, 1839 and a Lieutenant on December 2, 1839.
+At the age of 20, on July 17, 1830, he enlisted as a volunteer in the ranks of the then 22nd Battalion of Hunters, based in the Fortress of Nossa Senhora de Assunção, commissioned as an ensign on May 20, 1839, and being confirmed on September 2, 1839, and a lieutenant on December 2, 1839.
 He then participated in the Cabanagem and Balaiada revolts, as well as the Ragamuffin War.
-After being promoted to Captain on September 8, 1843, he participated in the Praieira revolt.
-He was then promoted to Major on July 29, 1852 after serving in the Battle of Caseros of the Platine War and promoted to Lieutenant Colonel on December 2, 1855.
+After being promoted to captain on September 8, 1843, he participated in the Praieira revolt.
+He was then promoted to major on July 29, 1852, after serving in the Battle of Caseros of the Platine War and promoted to lieutenant colonel on December 2, 1855.

-He was then given command of the Police Corps of the Court of Rio de Janeiro and was promoted to Colonel on December 2, 1861 and to Brigadier General on February 18, 1865.
+He was then given command of the Police Corps of the Court of Rio de Janeiro and was promoted to colonel on December 2, 1861, and to brigadier general on February 18, 1865.
 His son, Olegário Antônio de Sampaio, was an infantry brigadier general in the Brazilian Army and played a prominent role in the repression of the Revolta da Armada and the War of Canudos.
-His grandson, Antônio Paiva de Sampaio, also pursued a military career, having distinguished roles in various conflicts in the first half of the 20th century, such as the Paulista Revolt of 1924 and the Constitutionalist Revolution.
+His grandson, Antônio Paiva de Sampaio, also pursued a military career, having distinguished roles in various conflicts in the first half of the 20th century, such as the São Paulo Revolt of 1924 and the Constitutionalist Revolution.
 Some descendants still reside in their hometown.